Thick Soergel calculus in type A: Expression graphs and the idempotent

-For instance, consider the two possible (necessarily unoriented) path morphisms from $212321$ to $321232$, as pictured below (seen as morphisms fitting in a circle with boundary $212321232123$). \igc{.8}{nonorientednonequal} To show that they are non-equal, we attach an aborted 6-valent vertex to the top of both sides: the right is clearly zero by (\ref{dot6inside}), while the left is nonzero. \igc{.8}{nonorientednonequalproof1} \igc{.8}{nonorientednonequalproof2} In this calculation, the first equality comes from (\ref{dot6}), the second from (\ref{assoc2}) and (\ref{doubleasspartial}), the third from (\ref{ipidecomp}), and the fourth from (\ref{dot6inside}). \end{remark}
+For instance, consider the two possible (necessarily unoriented) path morphisms from $212321$ to $321232$ which don't recross an oriented edge.
+These are pictured below as morphisms fitting in a circle with boundary $212321232123$, and where blue, red, and green represent $1$, $2$, $3$ respectively.
+To show that they are non-equal, we attach an aborted 6-valent vertex to the top of both sides: the right is clearly zero by \eqref{dot6inside}, while the left is nonzero. \igc{.8}{nonorientednonequalproof1} \igc{.8}{nonorientednonequalproof2} In this calculation, the first equality comes from \eqref{dot6}, the second from \eqref{assoc2} and \eqref{doubleasspartial}, the third from \eqref{ipidecomp}, and the fourth from \eqref{dot6inside}. \end{remark}

-\begin{cor} Consider a set of vertices $\{x_\alpha\}$ which are connected using only distant edges, and let $\phi_{\alpha,\beta}$ be the (unique) path morphism (using only distant edges) from $B_{x_\alpha}$ to $B_{x_\beta}$.
+\begin{cor} Consider a set of vertices $\{\xb_\alpha\}$ which are connected using only distant edges, and let $\phi_{\alpha,\beta}$ be the (unique) path morphism (using only distant edges) from $B_{\xb_\alpha}$ to $B_{\xb_\beta}$.
 Then $\phi$ forms a consistent family of isomorphisms. \end{cor}

 \begin{proof} Because the paths use only distant edges, they are oriented, and their compositions are also oriented.
 The previous proposition therefore immediately implies that $\phi_{\beta,\gamma} \phi_{\alpha,\beta} = \phi_{\alpha,\gamma}$.
 They are isomorphisms since $\phi_{\alpha,\alpha}$ is the identity map. \end{proof}